iochia02/CAOS_project/documentation.md

 #define S32K358_UART0       ((S32K358_UART_Typedef  *) UART_0_BASE_ADDRESS  )
 ```
 The implemented functions are:
-- `UART_init`: initializes the peripheral, enabling the receive and transmit FIFO, setting as watermark the FIFO length-1, and enabling transmitter, the receiver and receiver interrupt.
+- `UART_init`: initializes the peripheral, enabling the receive and transmit FIFO, setting as watermark the FIFO length-1, and enabling transmitter, receiver and receiver interrupt.
 - `vUart0Handler`: the handler for the interrupt generated when the user writes something.
-It keeps collecting characters until the FIFO is full / the user pressed enter.
+It keeps collecting characters in a buffer until the buffer is full / the user pressed enter.
 At that point temporary disables the IRQ and wakes up TaskD.
 - `UART_getRxBuffer`: reads from the buffer and enables again the IRQ.
 - `UART_printf`: prints the string passed as parameter.